-Kids get candy shops, adults have wine bars, and we have picked out some of our favourites across Melbourne.
+While the kids get candy shops, adults have wine bars so we've picked out some of our favourites across Melbourne.

 Whether its date night, catching up with close friends, or knock off drinks with colleagues, we have picked out some of our favourite wine bars across Melbourne, where you can sit back and relax and enjoy a glass or two of vino.

-As we say here at DYOB ‘Love thy neighbour’, Neighbourhood Wine [1 Reid St, Fitzroy North] is the perfect place to spend an evening, with your nearest and dearest sipping on a lovely glass of Pinot Gris.
-With an extensive global wine list, feel free to chat to the knowledgeable, and friendly, bartenders and resident sommelier about viticulture and be transported to the vineyards of Burgundy and learn about the world of wine.
+As we say here at Discover Your Own Backyard ‘love thy neighbour’ and Neighbourhood Wine [1 Reid St, Fitzroy North] is the perfect place to spend an evening with your nearest and dearest, sipping on a glass of pinot gris.
+Feel free to chat to the knowledgeable and friendly bartenders and the resident sommelier about viticulture and the extensive global wine list.
+You'll be transported to the vineyards of Burgundy and can learn about the world of wine.

 Hero image credit: mrandmrsp.com.au